EbonJaeger/dolphin-rs/README.md

 ### Tellraw Command Template

 You can (to a degree) customize the message format for messages being sent to Minecraft.
-There are two placeholders that you can use: `%username%` and `%content%`.
-They **must** both be used, else the text wont be replaced and you'll end up with the placeholders in your chat window, and nobody wants that.
+There are two placeholders that **must** be used: `%username%` and `%content%`, else the text wont be replaced and you'll end up with the placeholders in your chat window, and nobody wants that.
+Additionally you can use the following optional placeholders: `%mention%`

 The way this is handled should be improved in the future, but that may lead to less customizability.
 I'm not sure how I want to handle that just yet.